Code-Institute-Submissions/Oneday2010-project4-buybookhere/README.md

 ### Navbar ![navbar](readme_img/site_view/navbar.png)

- -

- -

- -
+ -  There is a navbar fixed on the top of all the web pages to give the user better access and navigate the website easily.

+ - search bar on the top inside navbar can assite user to search book in any pages

+ - shopping bag help to visual of total amount of checkout.
+ - Account button has login/signup ( For the admin account has book manager too).
+So user can easily login/singup/my profile/book manager.

+ - show four main pages( BOOKS/FICTIONS/NON-FINCTIONS/SECOND_HAND BOOKS) easily navigate the each pages.

 ### Welcome (Home)![home](readme_img/site_view/home_page.png)

- -

- -

- -

- -
+ - Welcoming page with shop book button which lead to main books page.

 ### Books ![books](readme_img/site_view/books_page.png)

+ - Shows all inventory on the website ( all the books registered)

+ - each books have a button to go book detail( click the image or click the buy now button)
+ - small up arrow button help to viewer can go topup with one click

 ### Fictions ![fictions](readme_img/site_view/fictions_page.png)

+ -  show all fictions categorised book.

+ - small up arrow button help to viewer can go topup with one click

 ### Non-Fictions ![nonfictions](readme_img/site_view/nonfictions.png)

+ - show all Non-fictions categorised book.

+ - small up arrow button help to viewer can go topup with one click

 ### Second-hand books ![secondhandbooks](readme_img/site_view/secondhand_page.png)

+ - show all second-hand book categorised book.

+ - small up arrow button help to viewer can go topup with one click

 ### Book_detail ![bookdetail](readme_img/site_view/book_detail_page.png)

+ - Show user selected book detail

+ - Details of the book and come with order function.

+ - ordering quantity can be change with mouse click or keyboard type

+ -  keep shopping link to the books page.

 ### Login ![login](readme_img/site_view/login_page.png)

+ - user who already have account here can login in this page

+ - save function with remember me click box

+ - go back to home (lead to welcome page)

+ -  Forget password button lead to password reset page/user type the registered email and it will send the password reset e-mail to reset password link in it.

 ### Sign out ![signout](readme_img/site_view/signout_page.png)

+- after user logout from the main page, this page will load to confirm that user really want to logout.

+- have a two option that cancel the logout or logout.

-- when the user logout the page it is automatically link to login page
+- when the user logout the page it is automatically load to welcoming page

 ### Sign up ![signup](readme_img/site_view/signup_page.png)

- simple register function page with a user name and password input form.
+- simple register function page with a user name and password input form.
 Under the form, the link suggested to the login page to lead the user who already register to the site.
 User name and password min 5 to max 15words. required and correctly labelled.

 ### Check out ![checkout](readme_img/site_view/checkout_page.png)

+ -  the page for input detail of user information for the shipping and order information.

+ -  Delivery information can be save for the next order on my profile

+ - Payment info ( only card at the moment). and if the it isn't valid information, shows the error

 ### Book management ![bookmanagement](readme_img/site_view/bookmanagement_page.png)

+ -  As admin, able to update book ( details and image)

 ### Shopping bag ![shippingbag](readme_img/site_view/shopping_bag_page.png)

+ -  When shopper add the book on the bag it will lead to this page

+ -  shows the detail of order information and shopper can update the order quantity or remove the choose the book from the bag.

+ - Page lead to final checkout page to conclude the ordering process.

+ -  shows total amount of payment and Delivery fee too, inform the free delivery if it is the case

 ### My profile ![myprofile](readme_img/site_view/myprofile_page.png)

-- the profile page is automatically linked to login information.
-So, registered user login the site, profile page open with right user information and it also has a button with home page linked.
+ - If user login, there is my profile page can be shown.

+ - User can change profile and check the order history.

+ - Check the order number, can see the all the detail of oder.

 ### Profile/Order history ![orderhistory](readme_img/site_view/profile_orderhistory.png)

+ -  If the user has order history it will shows right side of my profile page.

 ### Order confirmed ![confirmed](readme_img/site_view/orderconfirmed_page.png)

- - simple login function page with a user name and password input form.
-Under the form, the link suggested to the register page to lead the user to register to the site.
-User name and password min 5 to max 15words. required and correctly labelled.
+- when shopper finished all the checkout, this page will render and shows all the details of order details.
+Also toast message will inform to shopper that it sent to order confirmation email.

 ## Features left to implement
 ---

- -

- -

- -

- -
+ -  If a shopper can change the rate or admin can collect the rate of the book can be great for collecting a good recommendation database.

+ -  Social media links can be added in future such as facebook page or instagram.
+It will also be a nice tool to collect information and engagement between users.

+ - If the viewer can sort the book by price/rate could be nice.

+ - Having a footer explain about the business and contact information would be nice.

+ - If account on the navbar change the icon when user login/admin login, could be nice

 ## Technologies